 A Few Words about the Incredible PBX Security Model for Ubuntu

-The IPtables firewall is a complex piece of software.
-If you need assistance with configuring it, visit the PIAF Forum for some friendly assistance.
+As one would expect, the IPtables firewall is a complex piece of software.
+If you need assistance configuring it, visit the PIAF Forum for some friendly assistance.

 Incredible PBX Automatic Update Utility